 4. I'll email you a gallery to choose 3 digital images to keep.
 Additional images can be added on at that time for an extra fee.
 You select your favorite images by rolling over the image and selecting the star.
 Once you have chosen your images just let me know and I will release the downloadable version to you.

-5. Price point is $30. $10 from each shoot will go directly towards providing PPE (personal protective equipment) to individuals in the medical field on the front lines of this pandemic.
+5. Price point is $30 (unless distance requires travel fee). $10 from each shoot will go directly towards providing PPE (personal protective equipment) to individuals in the medical field on the front lines of this pandemic.
 I will announce on Facebook how much I was able to raise for the PPE once I feel these shoots are "complete".
 I will also announce where the money has been donated.
 Payment can be made to Venmo @Shana-Thompson-1 at the time of the shoot.
 You may also send it by Zelle bank transfer to Shana Thompson at 336-587-0693.
 I also accept Apple Pay at Shana Thompson 336-587-0693.

 YOU CAN GET CREATIVE HERE'S HOW: